CampusAI/CampusAI.github.io/experiments.md

 title="Self-learned vehicle control using PPO" img="/_experiments/autonomous_driving/icon.gif"
 url="/experiments/autonomous_driving"
-brief="This work tackles the completion of an obstacle maze by a self-driving vehicle in a realistic physics environment.;
+brief="This work tackles the completion of an obstacle maze by a self-driving vehicle in a realistic physics environment.
-We tested the adaptability of our algorithm by training both a car and a drone.;
+We tested the adaptability of our algorithm by learning both the controls of a car and a drone.
+The agents are trained using the PPO (policy gradient) algorithm and using curriculum learning for faster training.;
+This project was part of a contest and we achieved the faster maze completion times against heuristic approaches.
 "
 type="description" %}